COVID-19: travel health notice for all travellers

 Regular Canadian passport

-Your passport must be valid for at least 6 months beyond the date you expect to leave from Azerbaijan.
+Your passport must be valid for at least 3 months beyond the expiry date on your visa.

 Passport for official travel